oxcamne/oxcam/docs/py4web_pythonanywhere.md

 Complete the installation by running the command **`py4web setup apps`**.
 Answer 'Y' to create the `apps` folder, then answer the questions relating to each py4web app to install.
 You can answer 'N' to most of them, but be sure to answer 'Y' to **_dashboard, _default, _documentation, _minimal, and _scaffold**.

 Provide a secure password for the py4web dashboard, making sure to keep track of it for future use!
 You need to enter the password twice to have it confirmed and stored.
+You can use the command **`py4web set_password`** to create or change the password at any time.

 After the password is stored, you will be prompted: